Finding the Best Places to Retire Since 2006!

 Retire in Coupeville, Washington?

-Overview: In northwestern Washington, rural Whidbey Island sits in Puget Sound and is about 50 miles north of Seattle.
-It is home to several villages, including historic Coupeville, a rustic seaside town that began in 1852 and in many ways feels as though it never left the mid-19th century.
+In northwestern Washington, rural Whidbey Island sits in Puget Sound and is about 50 miles north of Seattle.
+It is home to several villages, including historic Coupeville, a slightly weathered seaside town that dates from 1852 and in many ways feels as though it never left the mid-19th century.

-Coupeville is a beautiful, calming place, bounded by the sea, old growth forests, tide pools, farm land and abundant wildlife, including gray whales and sea otters.
-The second oldest town in Washington, it oozes an "old salt" feeling and is part of the nation's first historical reserve, Ebey's Landing National Historical Reserve, which encompasses historic farms, old boat houses, wetland marshes and more.
+A soothing place, Coupeville is bounded by the sea, old growth forests, tide pools, farm land and abundant wildlife, including gray whales and sea otters.
+The second oldest town in Washington, it oozes an "old salt" feeling and is part of the nation's first historical reserve, Ebey's Landing National Historical Reserve, which encompasses long-standing farms, old boat houses, wetland marshes and more.
 Coupeville's authentic waterfront sits along Penn Cove, and the small downtown, which caters to tourists, has taverns, grilles, galleries, gourmet food shops (mussels are popular) and a grocery or two.
 A coffeeshop and a restaurant are at the end of the wharf.
 This is a place that attracts artists and craftsmen, thanks in large part to the classes and workshops offered by the Pacific Northwest Art School.

-Many commercial structures are original saltbox (wooden frame with two stories in front and one in back), along with some Queen Anne styles.
-Private homes include ranch ramblers, chalet styles and double decker custom dwellings, most on a lush lot.
+Many commercial structures are original saltbox (a wooden frame with two stories in front and one in back), along with some Queen Anne styles.
+Private homes include ranch ramblers, chalet styles and double decker custom dwellings, most on a wooded lot.

 Residents enjoy a variety of events, including the Arts and Crafts Festival, the Penn Cove Mussel Festival, Concerts on the Cove and studio tours.
 Kayaking, beach strolling, whale watching, hiking and more entice residents outdoors.
 Numerous environmental groups are active in Coupeville.